oxford-mushroom-co/oxford-mushroom-co.github.io/README.md

 ### Npm Scripts

-To work on the sire you can watch CSS, html and images via:
+To work on the site you can watch CSS, html and images via:
 ```bash
 $ npm run watch
 ```